 Danny Evans from Gallery Magazine fame.
 I chose him because he does not use Photoshop.
 His pictures are pure.

 His website is here.

-With the exception for Dr Curran at the ASC, who I think has been the trailblazer of aesthetic medicine in Jersey, its is illegal if a doctor flies in & administers Botox™ and they're not on the Medical Practitioners register for Jersey (as well as the GMC register).
-Nurses cannot fly in and administer Botox™, that is illegal as most nurses in Jersey still need a doctor to prescribe Botox™.
+With the exception for Dr Curran at the ASC, who I think has been the trailblazer of aesthetic medicine in Jersey, its is illegal if a doctor flies in & administers a prescription only medication and they're not on the Medical Practitioners register for Jersey (as well as the GMC register).
+Nurses cannot fly in and administer medicines that is illegal as most nurses in Jersey still need a doctor to prescribe the medication.

 What you need to be mindful of is what happens if something goes wrong?
 Does your practitioner have links to medical support on island when they are not there?
 If your practitioner is flying in and out and not on the practitioners register, then they will not be insured.
 I am covered by the Medical Protection Society.
 I am registered with the GMC and the Jersey Medical Practitioners Register.

 I live & work in Jersey.
 My reputation is here.

 Now this is a tricky one.
 Everyone is different.
 I have clients who attend with their sisters, cousins, mother-daughters, father-daughters for treatment and everyone responds in different ways.
 It's not necessarily down to genetics but also muscle definition in the face, desired look, some people are exceptionally facially very animated and you don't want to be told this, but aesthetic line treatment is not an exact science, if it was everyone would be administering it.
 The effects are not instant they take 2 weeks to fully kick in and I offer an inclusive appointment at 2 or 3 weeks from treatment if any extra treatment is required (free).

 That being said 4 months is a reasonable point for cosmetic advantage.
 However a lot of my clients get 9 months from treatment and I have clients coming from other practitioners who state my treatment lasts longer.